davrot/pytorch-sbs/README.md

 def.json : Controlls the other parameters

 If you want to load existing weights, just put them in a sub-folder called Previous

+# Other relevant scientific papers

+## NNMF

+**Learning the parts of objects by non-negative matrix factorization** Lee, Daniel D., and H. Sebastian Seung.
+Nature 401.6755 (1999): 788-791.

+**Algorithms for non-negative matrix factorization.**
+Lee, Daniel, and H. Sebastian Seung.
+Advances in neural information processing systems 13 (2000).